AndersonStumpf/Data-Analysis-Relax-Inc/README.md

 ## Challenges

-It would be great if we can have more data about user activity.
-With the features given it was difficult to carry out accurate analysis.
+The analysis was limited by the availability of user activity data, making it difficult to perform more nuanced analyses or establish causal relationships.

 # Project Step by Step